-Manipulative behavior is trying to change someone else's behavior or perception of another person through indirect, deceptive, or underhanded tactics.
+According to Verywell Health, manipulative behavior involves a person's use of interactions and behaviors to gain power or influence over another person.
+Manipulation is used to change someone else's behavior, emotions, or perception of another person through indirect, deceptive, or underhanded tactics.

 - Bad-mouthing the other parent in front of the kids

-- Allowing family members and friends to bad-mouth the other parent in front of the kids
+- Allowing other people to bad-mouth the other parent in front of the kids

 - Lying to the kids to make the other parent look bad